tomquirk/photo-smurf/README.md

 - Separate each album with newline.
 - Date formatting: DD/MM/YYYY
-- Make sure your album name contains NO SPACES (because thats silly)!
+- Make sure your album name contains NO SPACES (because that's silly)!
 - If your album only spans 1 day, you only need `FROM_DATE`

 #### Example